dylan-martin/alembic/ut_checkin.md

 * We made the text in the "Name," "College"/"School List," and "Class Year" fields write-over (e.g. the text "Name" will be replaced by the name the user enters) to make a more effective and reasonable layout for the page.

 * We added "(optional)" text to several fields, as well as a brief description of the entry requirments for the "Interests" field to make the process of creating a personal profile easier for users to follow.
+This addresses the "Help and Documentation" heuristic.

 * We added a "back" button at the top left of the screen to allow users to back track if they select the incorrect user type in the previous screen.
+This addresses the "Clearly Marked Exits" heuristic.

 * We added a "done" button at the bottom left of the screen so that users can submit their information and be directed to the next section of the app.
+This addresses the "Clearly Marked Exits" heuristic.

 <img src="https://raw.githubusercontent.com/dylan-martin/college_connect/master/img/he4.png" width="40%" height="40%"/>